 Donation Policy for Gifts

-Donations are encouraged, with the understanding that the Library cannot promise the item(s) integration into the collection for a variety of reasons, including, but not limited to, condition, timeliness/relevance of content, and space restrictions.
+Donations are encouraged, with the understanding that the Library cannot promise the item(s) integration into the collection for a variety of reasons, including condition, timeliness/relevance of content, and space restrictions.
 Unless prior arrangements have been made, all items donated but not ultimately used will be given to various organizations and charities in need of materials.
 The Library cannot accept gifts with restricted conditions, nor can we offer appraisals for value.
 All information needed for determining value at a later date--condition, compiling of title lists, etc--should be done prior to the point of donation, as the Library does not have the resources to offer such services.
 The Library may, depending upon the scope and content, suggest a different recipient institution if the donation would be better utilized elsewhere.
-A letter of acknowledgement and thanks will be issued to the donor which may be used for tax purposes.
-Serial donations will be accepted in certain circumstances but additional costs associated with binding and dedicated shelf space dictate a more conservative process of selectivity.
+A letter of acknowledgement (sans value) will be issued to the donor which may be used for tax purposes.
+Serial donations will be accepted in rare circumstances but the additional costs associated with binding and housing necessitate a more conservative process of selectivity.

-Selectors are expected to undertake periodic assessments of their assigned subject areas to ensure its ongoing relevance to the instructional and research needs of the College.
-The Collection Development Librarian will aid in the facilitation of this process by gathering statistical reports and assisting in the assessment and/or deselection of materials.
+Since libraries are constantly evolving to suit their user communities, selectors are expected to undertake periodic assessments of their assigned subject areas to ensure ongoing relevance to the instructional and research needs of the College.
+This is done using the Evaluative Criteria section.
+The Acquisitions & Collection Development Librarian may help facilitate this process further by gathering statistical reports and assisting in the assessment and/or deselection of materials.
 The reference collection is continually monitored for outdated material, which is replaced or withdrawn.
 Individual sections of the regular collection should be subject to periodic review by the appropriate selectors.
 Changes in the curriculum or programs of the College may require specific deselection projects.
-Faculty are encouraged to report any outdated or inaccurate materials in their areas of expertise but ultimate authorization for withdrawal rests with the Library.
+Faculty are encouraged to report any outdated or inaccurate materials in their areas of expertise but ultimate authorization for withdrawal rests with the librarian subject selectors.

-The Serials unit of Collections Management Services handles all binding/rebinding of materials.
-Materials that cannot be rebound or repaired due to narrow margins, fragility, etc. may, at the selector's request, be replaced with used copies acquired from out-of-print book dealers.
+Materials that cannot be bound or repaired due to narrow margins, fragility, etc. may, at the selector's request, be replaced with used copies acquired from out-of-print book dealers.
 Materials of unique or aesthetic value should be preserved in their original form whenever possible, with all others bound in a manner that best preserves their content.
 Paperbound books are added without binding but may be reinforced with plastic covering if necessary due to predicted heavy use.
 Heavily-used journals previously bound in-house should be shipped off to professional binderies as funds permit.

 Watzek Library has been a member of the Federal Depository Library Program since 1967.
 This status provides our users with valuable information resources and is further enhanced by our consortial borrowing arrangements within Orbis Cascade.
 The documents collection primarily consists of current or contemporary information and is therefore not an archival collection.
 While most documents are usually retained for only 5 years, several subsets are kept for longer periods of time.
 Based on past usage statistics, the following subject areas will serve as the focus of the government documents collection: